 You have been diagnosed with a type of chest pain called angina.
 Angina occurs when not enough oxygen reaches the heart muscle.
 It is most often felt under your breastbone, in your left shoulder, or down your left arm.
 The pain may even spread to your jaw or back.
 Exercise, increased activity, emotional upset, or stress can trigger this pain.
 With proper treatment and lifestyle changes to reduce risk factors, most people with angina are able to maintain a full and active life.

 Your healthcare provider will work with you to make lifestyle changes as needed.
 This can help prevent worsening of coronary artery disease, which is likely the cause of your angina.

 Coronary artery disease is a narrowing of the blood vessels that supply oxygen and nutrients to the heart muscle.
 The blood vessels can also spasm and reduce the oxygen reaching the heart muscle from the narrowing inside of the artery.
 Managing your risk factors may prevent both of these causes of narrowing of your arteries.

 Your healthcare provider will give you information on dietary changes that you may need to make, based on your situation.
 Your provider may recommend that you see a registered dietitian for help with diet changes.
 Try these changes to start:

-- Reduce sodium (salt) intake, especially if you have high blood pressure
+- Eat less sodium (salt), especially if you have high blood pressure

 - Use low-fat dairy products